dinomite/squash-demo/README.md

-# squash-demoFirst change on first branch
+# squash-demoFirst change on first branch updated on second
-Another change on first branch
+Another change on first branch updated on second